 The services BT provides to DCP were matched to peers, based upon the data provided under the ImprovIT performance areas of volumes, complexity, quality and service scope.

-Both BT and DCP were extremely pleased with the approach: “Myself and all the others within DCP felt that ImprovIT and CIPFA were very professional and we had a lot of confidence in them,” explains Bishop.
+Both BT and DCP were extremely pleased with the approach: “Myself and all the others within DCP felt that ImprovIT were very professional and we had a lot of confidence in them,” explains the CTO.

 Confirming Success and Identifying Improvements

 The results of the market test showed that the overall price and quality of BT’s services compared favourably to its peers.
-VFM has been achieved for all key services.
-Email was the single exception, a planned move to a cloud based solution should close this gap.
+VFM has been consistently achieved for all key services.
+Email was the single exception, though the quality issues are already being addressed which should close this gap.

 While the VFM confirmation was certainly encouraging, the study also highlighted opportunities for optimisation and service improvement.